Thinking about applying

 This section has information for people who have experienced institutional child sexual abuse who are thinking about applying to the National Redress Scheme.

-You can apply to the National Redress Scheme between 1 July 2018 and 30 June 2027.
+You can apply to the National Redress Scheme up to 30 June 2027.

 You may want to think about talking to someone you know and trust to give you support.
 You can also get support through the Redress Support Services.
 These services can provide you with emotional support, support to apply, legal advice, or help with managing your financial situation.